Belt Sander vs Orbital Sander: Which is Better for Your Needs?

 Random orbital sanders also operate with circular movements.
 However, their orbits are more abrasive and less consistent.
 Here’s where you can best use these tools:

-testing an orbital sander
+testing orbital sander

 Belt and Orbital Sander In-Depth Comparison